tsatse/pointer-input/README.md

 * *pointer.pos*

-The position of the pointer when the button was last pressed (for dragging events) :
+The position of the pointer when the button was last pressed or on the previous dragging event (for dragging events) :

 * *pointer.last.left*
 * *pointer.last.middle*